-Inert shell coating is a well-known efficient appoach for enhancing both emission intensity and luminescence quantum yield of upconversion nanoparticles.
-In this work, the role of inert shell on the photon energy collection and energy transfer behavior inside upconversion nanoparticles is carefully studied.
-Our experimental results indicate that due to the valid energy trapping by the shell, energy clustering effect is formed among the Yb3+ ions in the core.
-Such an effect reduces the total absorption and enhances the upconversion emission, especially the emission from higher lying level of lanthanide emitters.
-Moreover, the morphologies of inert shell, which could be controlled during our synthesis, are deemed to be critical on the formation of energy clustering.
+Coating with an inert shell is considered an efficient approach for enhancing the emission and improving the luminescence quantum yield of lanthanide-doped upconversion nanoparticles.
+In this work, the role of an inert shell in the photon energy collection and energy transfer behavior is carefully studied.
+Our experimental results indicate that, owing to the valid energy trapping by the shell, an energy clustering effect is formed among the Yb3+ ions in the core.
+Such an effect reduces the total absorption and enhances the upconversion emission, especially the emission from the higher lying level of lanthanide emitters.
+Moreover, the morphology of the inert shell, which could be controlled during our synthesis, is deemed to be critical to the formation of energy clustering.